 Let’s get your form embed code

 At this point we have our new account created and we have a list created which is needed for this step.
 Now that we have your list created we will click go the List tab and then click on the name of your list.
 Once there you’ll see a tab up top that says Signup Forms.
 Click that and then select the embedded forms option.
-Once there, choose the Naked form option.
+Once there, choose the Unstyled form option.

 Now you’ll see the code that you need in the bottom right of the screen.

 Copy all this code and now we want to paste it into Notepad (if you’re on a PC) or TextEdit (if you’re on a Mac).
 Now look through this file for the section of code that looks like this:

 <form action=”//restored316designs.us3.list-manage.com/subscribe/post?u=32fc950bd3e70f0d5a6ebc957&id=7761724301” method=”post” id=”mc-embedded-subscribe-form” name=”mc-embedded-subscribe-form” class=”validate” target=”_blank” novalidate>

 The link I have highlighted in bold above is what you’ll need for the next step.

 Sync your list with the Genesis Enews Extended plugin